2023 Most Popular Public Health Bachelor's Degree Schools

 Public Health majors at University of Arizona take out an average of $20,230 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $366.

-University of South Florida - Main Campus came in at #20 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools ranking.
-USF Tampa is a very large public school located in the city of Tampa.
+University of South Florida - Main Campus did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #20 on the list.
+USF Tampa is a fairly large public school located in the large city of Tampa.

 Of the 218 students majoring in public health at USF Tampa, 26% are male and 74% are female.